- Introduction to Psychology

 - advanced research design and methods

-In 1983, Prue graduated from the University of New England with a Bachelor of Science in Agriculture (Honours) and worked in rural enterprises in NSW and in business in Qld before returning to tertiary study in 2003.
-Prue graduated with a Graduate Diploma in Psychology (2004), Bachelor in Psychology (Honours) (2005) and PhD from the Queensland University of Technology (QUT) (2010).
+In 1983, Prue graduated from the University of New England with a Bachelor of Science in Agriculture (Honours) and worked in rural enterprises in NSW and in business in QLD before returning to tertiary study in 2003.
+Prue graduated with a Graduate Diploma in Psychology (2004), Bachelor in Psychology (Honours) (2005) and PhD from Queensland University of Technology (QUT) (2010).

 Dr Prue Millear became Research Fellow in 2010 for the E4Kids Project, about the social and cognitive development of pre-prep children, under the leadership of Professor Karen Thorpe at QUT.
 Dr Millear and Professor Thorpe are developing another project into the occupational demands that early childhood staff face and to understand what motivates individuals to work with children.
 Dr Millear is also undertaking research in the reasons for taking a Seachange and Treechange, how practice examinations help students become better judges of their actual exam performance, and how parents negotiate their shared childcare with their work.